denten/denten.github.io/_includes/CV/06-talks.md

 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation at the Berkman Klein Center for Internet & Society, Harvard University on November 28, 2017.
 - "What is Enlightenment?
 Kant, Arendt, and the Relevance of Columbia's Core Today."
-  Lecture at at the Core to Commencement Campaign event in Chicago on November 6, 2017.
+  Lecture at the Core to Commencement Campaign event in Chicago on November 6, 2017.
 - "Computational Approaches to Characterizing Fictional Space."
 Lecture by invitation at the Theory and Media Studies Colloquium, Yale University on October 13, 2017.
 - "Sustainable Authorship in Plain Text" and "Plain Text: The Poetics of Computation."
 A